 2026 St. George Triathlon Schedule

-- Independent sprint races — Various smaller events throughout spring and fall organized by local triathlon clubs and promoters
+- Independent sprint races — Smaller events organized by local triathlon clubs and promoters happen periodically through the year; check the SGWOM events calendar for the current list.

-The Ironman 70.3 St. George course is legendary for its difficulty.
-The 1.2-mile swim starts at Sand Hollow Reservoir with clear, manageable water conditions.
-The 56-mile bike leaves Sand Hollow and winds through Washington County's rolling desert terrain with 3,000-4,000 feet of elevation gain — including notable climbs up and through Snow Canyon State Park.
-Strong climbers and cyclists comfortable with sustained grades perform well here; athletes trained on flat courses can struggle.
-The 13.1-mile run takes athletes through the Red Cliffs area of central St. George with its own rolling terrain and exposure to midday sun.
-Expect Ironman 70.3 St. George finishing times 15-30 minutes slower than comparable athletes would record on flat courses.
+From 2008 through 2025, the Ironman 70.3 St. George course was legendary for its difficulty.
+The 1.2-mile swim started at Sand Hollow Reservoir with clear, manageable water conditions.
+The 56-mile bike left Sand Hollow and wound through Washington County's rolling desert terrain with 3,000-4,000 feet of elevation gain — including a notable climb up and through Snow Canyon State Park.
+Strong climbers and cyclists comfortable with sustained grades performed well here; athletes trained on flat courses often struggled.
+The 13.1-mile run took athletes through the Red Cliffs area of central St. George with its own rolling terrain and exposure to midday sun.
+While the race itself is no longer held, the same roads remain a popular proving ground for cyclists and runners training in the area.

 Kokopelli Triathlon

-The Kokopelli Triathlon is one of the intermountain west's most popular amateur triathlons, hosted by BBSC Endurance Sports each spring at Sand Hollow State Park.
-The event offers both sprint distance (750m swim, 20K bike, 5K run) and Olympic distance (1500m swim, 40K bike, 10K run) options.
-The beautiful venue, accessible course, and well-organized logistics make Kokopelli a popular choice for first-time triathletes and experienced amateurs alike.
-Registration opens 3-6 months before race day; early pricing starts around $85 for sprint and $235 for Olympic distance.
+The Kokopelli Triathlon is one of the intermountain west's most popular amateur triathlons, hosted by BBSC Endurance Sports at Sand Hollow State Park.
+The 2026 race is confirmed for September 26, 2026, with sprint (750m swim / 12.4-mile bike / 3.1-mile run) and Olympic (1500m swim / 20.7-mile bike / 6.2-mile run) distances, plus aquabike and duathlon options and standalone 5K/10K runs — including individual and relay formats.
+The accessible course and well-organized logistics make Kokopelli a popular choice for first-time triathletes and experienced amateurs alike.
+Registration opens months before race day through BBSC Endurance Sports; early pricing starts around $85 for sprint and $235 for Olympic distance.

 Why Sand Hollow is an Ideal Triathlon Venue